Based on Faith

 Time to Make the Donuts

 When Michael Vale retired in 1997 there was a parade in Boston and over six million free donuts were served.
 When Michael died in 2005 there was a commercial in his honor.
 Who was Michael Vale?
-Michael was better known as Fred the Baker in Dunkin Donuts commercials that ran in the 80’s and 90’s.
+Michael was better known as Fred the Baker in Dunkin Donuts commercials that ran in the ’80s and ’90s.
 Fred in the darkness of night, through rain and snow, always stayed true to the honorable task that had been bestowed upon him.
-“It’s time to make the donuts,” were the words he spoke and the phrase these commercials coined that is now defined in the urban dictionary as time to start work.
+“It’s time to make the donuts,” were the words he spoke and the phrase these commercials coined that is now defined in the urban dictionary as a time to start work.
 How much did the job of donut maker pay in the 1980s?
 I am sure not as much as Michael was paid for portraying the role.
 I believe those who actually go and make the donuts early in the morning have to have some inspiration other than a paycheck.
 I believe like the character Fred, they have found a greater purpose in their daily routine.
-In our lives we can look at our daily routines as drudgery or opportunity.
-We can look at mundane task as misery, or as honorable duties that someone trust us with and has graciously bestowed upon us.
+In our lives, we can look at our daily routines as drudgery or opportunity.
+We can look at a mundane task as misery, or as honorable duties that someone trusts us with and has graciously bestowed upon us.
 When we take the time to look at our lives from a different point of view; tiresome duties morph into awesome opportunities.
 There may never be a parade in our honor or free donuts given away because of us, but there will be the satisfaction of knowing we have done the job well that has been set before us.
 May we all be inspired to make the donuts to the best of our ability.
 It is time.

 Peace

 The night Jesus was born in a cattle stall Mary found peace when she held her baby in her arms.
 She had journeyed far literally, physically, and emotionally.
 One day she was a young girl planning a wedding.
 The next she found she was chosen to give birth to the Savior of the world.
 The night Jesus was born shepherds heard angels declare peace on earth.
 They journeyed to meet the Savior and found peace so great, they didn’t leave the way they came.
 After that night of peace on earth, confusion soon came.
 Herod ordered all male babies killed who were two and under.
 Can you imagine all those mothers holding their babies tightly?
 In Luke 12:51 Jesus tells us He did not come to bring peace, but division.
 Is that confusing?
 No, not if you consider what division He speaks of.
 Those who believe, and don’t believe in the Christ, in His Gospel, were divided when He was born, and are still divided even now.
 Those of us who believe must realize that Jesus did not come to bring peace on earth.
 He is peace.
 He is our peace in a most confusing world.
 He is our peace within each of us even when confusion surrounds us in our daily lives.
 Once we come to Him and tightly grasp His peace, we will not leave the same way we came.
-Yes, the journey is sometime long.
+Yes, the journey is sometimes long.
 Yes, we face much division on this earth, but Jesus is our peace within.
 These things I have spoken unto you, that in me ye might have peace.
 In the world ye shall have tribulation: but be of good cheer; I have overcome the world.

 -John 16:33